cheezestar/Circuit_Detection/README.md

 ### Workflow Breakdown:

 **1. Component Detection**
-  - I trained a custom object detection model using
+  - I trained a custom object detection model using both synthetic data and real annotated hand drawn circuits.
+This was due to the time consuming nature of personally annotating enough data for the model to make decent predicitions.
+The real images were used after in order to fine tune the model this proved extremely succesful on the YOLOv8 model.
+  - This model identifies the Resistors, Capacitors, ...within the image

 <p align="center">
   <img src="Assets/Demo_Ob_det.png" alt="DEMO_ob" width="300" height="300">